 Jesus said, “If you hold to my teaching, you are really my disciples” (John 8:31).
 In other words, obedience to His teachings will lead Jesus’ disciples to become more like Him.

-When the Berean Jews heard the Word of God from Paul and Silas, they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.
+When the Berean Jews heard the Word of God from Paul and Silas, they received the message with great eagerness .
+Crucially, they examined the Scriptures every day to see if what Paul said was true.
 As a result, many of them believed (Acts 17:11).
 Hearing the word of God is one thing and studying it for life is another thing.
 It also requires discipline.
 The Berean Jews were of more noble character than those in Thessalonica.

 We must discipline ourselves to read it daily and study it to internalize it.
 Then we need to obey and teach others (Deuteronomy 6:4-9).